 Bicycling has joined rowing as another recognized form of traveling around Lake Biwa.
 Rowing is actually the first Biwako isshu tour to be recognized (established by college rowers in the late 19th century) as there were no earlier practice nor religious pilgrimage of going around Lake Biwa.

 Although there are roads and railways going around the lake, it has never become a thing to go around the lake by train or car.
-Probably because you have to transfer trains a few times along the way.
+Probably because it’s not that scenic with most of the railways and roads well away from the lake shore.
+You also have to transfer trains at least twice along the way.
 And by car, there’s no sense of accomplishment.
 “I drove completely around Biwako!” is not something to brag about.